morganmontague/c.m.montague.github.io/blog/blog1.md

         - I was sick for starters, I thought it was just a cold I caught from my niece, but it got worse each day.
 I was worried it was covid but I got negative tests, I was also worried that I might spread what ever I had.
         - Getting adjusted to going in person, without a car was also a worry, that was easier to get used to.
         - Being in person, also brought up mild anxiety but everyone is very kind and friendly so all good there.

+17. What did you learn about that helped you understand the development process?
+   - I guess for me is buying into pseudocoding, I felt this week I was more focused on that aspect.
+I wrote more out, however I am far from good at it.
+I need to think more logically for this to really take hold.
+18. What does it mean to develop good code?
+    - For myself, it would be for easy to read and concise code.
+No hardcoding work arounds, use more object focused attributes.
+Don't be afraid to try new things in the dev or sandbox branches but don't mess with the main.
+19. What does it mean to be a good developer?
+   - To start be a good caring person, don't aim for the deadline just to make a buck, be proud of what you put out and strive to better yourself daily.
+20. What is one thing that programmers hate doing?
+   - uhhh I guess I wouldn't want to be a person to focus on only one type of language because that would limit my oppurtiniies greatly.